 Eben finally finds himself in an impossibly violent storm on a rocky spit of land, making love to a woman who doesn’t exist while a tidal wave (of reality?) crashes down to vanquish his fantasy forever.
 This is the closest that ’40s Hollywood came to the delirious surrealism of Henry Hathaway’s Peter Ibbetson, a flavor of fantasy not in keeping with the national mood.
 New York males in 1949’s movies weren’t falling in love with the ghosts of old women, they were pushing them down staircases.

-Director Dieterle applies special attention to the expression of Eben Adams’ moods, whether he’s enthused or wallowing in a creative funk.
+Director Dieterle applies special attention to Eben Adams’ moods, whether he’s enthused or wallowing in a creative funk.
 Dieterle and Selznick successfully convey creative frustration and inspiration, which is a frequent stumbling block in movies about writers and artists.
 Even David Lean in Doctor Zhivago has to fall back on symbolism, with blasts of balalaika music and giant flowers & snowflakes to take the place of written poetry.
 All of Eben’s scenes with Miss Spinney are marvelous.
 We’re highly receptive to her advice to the lovelorn artist, as well as the romantic musings of her business partner in the art gallery, Mr. Matthews.

 It’s a tough thing to criticize Portrait of Jennie but the flaws are there.
 Most are easily pinned on producer Selznick, who continually revised it with additional bits of business, and enough prologue opening titles and narration to launch three movies.
 As if fearing that viewers wouldn’t follow the story, every plot point is made literal and obvious.
 The only tangible evidence of Jennie’s existence is a scarf, which is treated as far too special an object by all that come in contact with it.
 Likewise, everyone who describes Jennie immediately refers to her ghostlike quality, as if they were reading heavenly publicity handouts.